 2022 Royal Enfield Classic 350

 Inspired by the 1948 Model G2, the Royal Enfield Classic 500 that was launched in 2008 brought post-WW2 styling to a contemporary audience.
 Over a span of 12 years – until Royal Enfield ceased production of the UCE 500 single-cylinder engine in 2020 – more than three million Classic 500s were produced.
 Following the introduction of the Meteor 350 earlier this year, the same 349ccc air-/oil-cooled, SOHC, 2-valve, fuel-injected Single with a 5-speed gearbox will power the new 2022 Royal Enfield Classic 350.
-The Classic 350 arrives in North America next year, but specs, colors, pricing, and availability have not been finalized.
+The Classic 350 arrives in North America in the spring, and pricing starts at $4,499.

 2022 Royal Enfield Himalayan